marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 livecd ~ # mount /dev/mapper/vg-root /mnt/gentoo/
 {% endhighlight %}
 After the precompiled filesystem has been downloaded and the chrooted environment has been set, it is time to compile the kernel for the new system.
+Kernel source code can be retrieved with

+{% highlight bash %}
+livecd ~ # emerge gentoo-sources
+{% highlight bash%}
+The version installed is *linux-3.10.7-gentoo-r1*.
 The configuration procedure is highly hardware dependend.
 Make sure to activate all the necessary modules to support the underlying hardware.
 A while ago, while I was working on a physical machine, I remember having problems with the SATA controller which was supported by sata\_nv module (CONFIG\_SATA\_NV).
 Now, considering that I am working